 advocacy, advocate, development, disability, down syndrome, fellow, psychology

-We chat with Mary O'Callaghan, a Public Policy Fellow at the CEC and an advocate for persons with disabilities.
+Mary O'Callaghan is a Vita Institute Fellow at the CEC and an advocate for persons with disabilities.